Who can attend?

 I’ve completed some prerequisite science courses for medical school, but not all.
 Is UVM’s Post-Baccalaureate Premedical Program right for me?

-The answer depends on the number of credits you still need, since we require a minimum of 24 credits to complete the program.
+Many students find our program suits their academic and research needs prior to applying to medical school.
+However, the answer really depends on the number of credits you still need to complete, as well as your academic performance in these courses.
 Contact our advisor about your individual circumstances.
 Call 800-639-3210 to schedule an appointment.

 My previous grades are not representative of my ability.
 Will your admissions committee still consider my application?

-The committee seeks to admit those who will make the finest healthcare providers and will be flexible where circumstances warrant.
+The committee seeks to admit those who will make the finest doctors, medical professionals, and healthcare providers and will be flexible where circumstances warrant.
 Please note that the premedical program is selective, as is getting into medical school and graduate healthcare programs.
 The average GPA for medical school admission is 3.7.
 We encourage you to call our advisor at 800-639-3210 to discuss your individual circumstances.

 Can I start the program at any time?